 In some databases, you can limit your search to these types of publications.
 So you could run a search on a general subject area like equality, and limit the publication type to retrieve only conference proceedings.
 These documents are referred to in different ways, including congresses, meeting papers, and conference proceedings.
 You can also use keywords such as "proceedings" or "abstracts" to search along with your other search terms.

 Remember that often the terms you search with in databases will need to relate to the conference as a whole, rather than to specific abstracts or topics that interest you.

 More often than not, conference proceedings will be more difficult to locate than this.
 Another strategy is to identify the organizations that hold these conferences and check their websites for information on them.
 Many do make their proceedings and other information from conferences available.
-For example, the International Association for the History of Religions (IAHR) site provides a list of past conference proceedings.
+For example, the American Theological Library Association (ATLA) site provides public access to past summaries of conference proceedings.